AffineCipher-0/AffineCipher-0/README.md

 - 🌱 I’m currently learning & need more learning

-- 🧠 "I’ve been learning non-stop, yet somehow I still don’t know anything... but sure, go ahead, tell me how apt-get install makes you a hacker."
+- 🧠 I’ve been learning non-stop, yet somehow I still don’t know anything... but sure, go ahead, tell me how apt-get install makes you a hacker.